- 06 Jan 2023

 - 4 Minutes To Read

-Do not use special characters when naming a Flow.
-Special characters may cause issues when trying to download the Flow as a video.
+Avoid special characters when naming a Flow.
+They can cause issues when downloading the Flow as a video.
+For more information, see Download Flow as a video.

 If the Flow title includes spaces or any of these special characters (<,>,:,",/,|,,?,*,#,%,\s,\n,.), then they are replaced with an underscore (_) when the Flow is downloaded as a PDF or a Video.